dmbaturin/blog.baturin.org/content/ocaml-intro.md

 The syntax for function application is very simple: function name followed by its arguments.
 You need no parentheses or any other special syntax.

-This is the Hello World program:
+This is a Hello World program:

 ```
 print_endline "hello world"